-From Balloons to Drones publishes a series of review articles that examine the top ten books that have influenced writers on air power.
+From Balloons to Drones publishes review articles that examine the top ten books that have influenced writers on air power.
 You can find a list of published ‘Air War Books’ here.